marvoosh/phone-num-formatter/README.md

 First thing I did is research.
 I started with finding out more on how to use modules and raise errors.

-Next I coded the actual format method tryung to keep is simple and the code DRY.
+Next I coded the actual format method trying to keep it simple and the code DRY.
-I wrote the regex first to make sure it will match all possiblities given and added more of my own).
+I wrote the regex first to make sure it will match all possiblities given and added more of my own.
 After getting rid of any whitspaces I used a case control flow to impliment the format requested.

 After that I started implimenting errors starting with the macro (e.g. StandardError) and working down to the more specific error cases (e.g. InvalidPrefix).